WebOrigami/docs/content/language/expressions.md

 As an expression language, Origami does not include any of JavaScript's control structures like `for` or `while` loops.

+Origami does not support these JavaScript keywords because only make sense if in a language with statements:

+- `class`
+- `extends`
+- `function`
+- `this`

 Origami does not support JavaScript operators that have side effects:

 - Postfix and prefix operators `++`, `--`